rammom/SkySwim/readme.md

 Now all is pretty.
 All but one thing: why is this any better than just doing a [fan out on write](#fan-out-on-write)?
 Then answer: it's not.
 Not yet.

 In large scale social media applications, it turns out there are a lot of `inactive users`.
 These are users who don't actively check their feeds, and thus don't need their feeds to updated.
 Why waste the time it takes to update their feeds if they're not going to need it?
 This problem is taken care of by adding a [time to live (TTL) index](https://docs.mongodb.com/manual/core/index-ttl/) to the cached feeds.
 If a user hasn't viewed their feed for a specified amount of time, the cache gets deleted and if the user has no cache, whoever they're following doesn't need to update them on every write.
-Therefore, when a user creates a post, they only need to fan out to a fraction of they're followers!
+Therefore, when a user creates a post, they only need to fan out to a fraction of their followers!
 Exciting!

 ## Results